Daughter of Anatolia

 A Short Story by C. M. Oguz

 It’s a cold winter’s evening in Istanbul.
 A dockworker waiting for the nightshift rests his forearms against the rusty black railings of the Eminönü waterfront, gazing idly across the inlet.
-Karaköy looms up ahead, streaks of color illuminating its glass vertices.
-Large edifices of concrete pierce the urban glow, muted by the approaching storm clouds preparing to deliver an arc of snowflakes to certain death.
-Nothing survives for long, he mutters, coughing up a lump of something from his lungs and presenting it to the sea.
-Waves immeaditely lap it up.
-The dead of winter scowls back at him through the eyes of a nearby seagull.
+Karaköy looms ahead, streaks of color illuminating its glass vertices.
+Large edifices of concrete pierce the urban glow, muted by the approaching storm clouds preparing to deliver a flurry of snowflakes.
+They will die as they touch the city.
+The man mutters, coughing something up from his lungs and spitting it into the roiling waves.

-Balancing intense hunger with juvenile innocence, she eventually steps out onto the crowded street, surveying her surroundings, inhaling the urban smog.
-The air resonates with human energy.
+She eventually steps out onto the crowded street, surveying her surroundings, inhaling the city.
+The air resonates with energy.
 Fumes of diesel gently caress the tattered hem of her green dress, a dress which had once been so beautiful.
-A ceaseless cacophony rings in her little ears, still young and sensitive, mismatched call to prayers drilling her eardrums every few hours.
-Several streets down, she can see the port of Karaköy leaning against the horizon.
+Several streets down, she can see the port of Karaköy leaning against the Bosphorus.
 Scores of people spill out of the ships periodically docking at its small jetties.
 Nearby cafés bustle with activity.
 Hundreds of faces bask in the last rays of a fading twilight, staring vacantly into the enveloping night.
-The city is electrifying.
+The city is enchanting.

-She is still hungry.
-A void gnaws through her tender stomach.
-She heads to the busy intersection on the Galata ramp, near the underpass leading to the Tünel funicular, and approaches the large trash container on the edge of the road.
-But she isn’t quite tall enough to reach into it.
-So, she climbs onto a nearby wall and hurls herself inside, unfazed by the acidic, lemony smell of trash left stewing for days.
-Perhaps a discarded piece of bread will alight her little face.
-She searches inside the container, scuffling about in a pool of junk, desperately scanning the darkness with pupils as big as the sun, soldering a spectacular canvas of human waste straight onto her defenseless retina.
-The hopes and dreams of a small child are entombed in the nucleus of a paper wrapper, where an assortment of semi-dissolved sustenance waits for her little hands; food she cannot afford to skip.
+A child roams the streets, a void gnawing through her distended stomach.
+She heads to the busy intersection at the Galata ramp, near the underpass leading to the funicular, and approaches the large trash containers.
+But she isn’t quite tall enough to reach in.
+So, she climbs onto a nearby wall and hurls herself inside, unfazed by the acidic stench.
+Perhaps a discarded piece of bread will alight her face.
+She searches inside the container, scuffling about, desperately scanning the darkness with pupils as big as the sun, soldering a canvas of human waste onto her enlarged retinas.
+She cannot afford to miss anything edible.

-The city thrums with entropy.
+Outside the container, the city thrums with entropy.
 Nighttime is when it gets to shine at the stars, when its anthropic miasma gets to bellow into the sky.
 But the stars can no longer shine back εις την πόλιν.
 The city is too bright.
-It glares out into Anatolia, where distant woodlands and snowy meadows lie in slumber.
+It glares out to Anatolia, where distant woodlands and snowy meadows lie in slumber.
 Two and a half thousand years grin back through the fluttering leaves of an ancient conifer forest.

-In a stuffy room overlooking the mayhem in Karaköy, an ambitious young student wraps up a ten-hour cramming session, bleeding away his desire to live.
-The prospects of a university degree mock him from the safety of his dreams.
-He will amount to nothing but needs another decade to realize it; killing himself on his birthday is the best thing he will do for his parents.
-Outside his unglazed window, vendors lining the underpass can be heard, continuously shouting out to customers.
-Many are on the tail end of twelve-hour shifts, agitated and tired, eyes burning in the fluorescent white lights that flicker above them in all angles.
-Hundreds of plastic commodities glare out from overstuffed shelves, bright and meaningless household items, cheap electronics, and sad toys.
-Almost everyone ignores this urban void and shuffles through a tunnel of human meat, except for those who brave the intersection above, where car horns continuously pollute the air with the ripples of pandemonium.
+Vendors lining the Galata underpass can be heard continuously shouting out to customers.
+Many are near the end of twelve-hour shifts, agitated and tired, their eyes burning in the fluorescent white lights that glare above them.
+Hundreds of plastic commodities glare out from overstuffed shelves, bright and meaningless household items, cheap electronics, and strange toys.
+Almost everyone ignores this urban void and shuffles along the tunnel of human meat, except for those who brave the intersection above, where car horns continuously pollute the air with the ripples of pandemonium.
 The city is disintegrating.
-The underpass is falling apart, its walls are full of cracks, some much deeper than others.
-Several of them are home to rats, locked in a macabre dance with the alley cats that are currently perched on a wall outside, observing a small kid fall asleep in a large trash container.
+The underpass is falling apart, its walls are full of cracks, some much larger than others, descending deeper than physics would allow.

 Triangulating a lack of energy with dehydration and late-stage liver failure, the small girl slowly succumbs to the city.
 She is unaware of her ailment, unaware that this was not the life she deserved.
-This was not the life her mother had envisioned as she gave birth to a bubbly baby with gleaming obsidian eyes and the sweetest smile.
-This was not what her father had worked for through all those long nights.
-Her eyelids slowly sweep the pain away, drifting shut as the stench of human trash rocks her olfactory core like a lullaby.
-Her head rests against an empty five-litre bottle of water, having created a minuscule head-shaped caving in its plastic surface.
+This was not the life her mother had envisioned as she gave birth to a bubbly baby with gleaming eyes and the sweetest of smiles.
+This was not what her father had worked for.
+Her eyelids slowly sweep the pain away, drifting shut as the stench of human trash lulls her olfactory core.
+Her head rests against an empty five-litre bottle of water, having created a minuscule head-shaped caving on its plastic surface.
 It’s a small head after all; she’s only six years old.
 She falls asleep, a hauntingly conclusive sleep, where she dreams of people she never met and of things she never got to see.

 Her body is not discovered until it nearly blocks the intake chute of a garbage disposal truck the next morning.
 No one mourns her.
 No one even knows her name.
 But somewhere distant, far away from the cold asphalt of the city, a gust of wind embroiders her name across a golden mountain crest.
 And eventually, solar winds will carry her beyond this world.

-Next morning, it’s bright and bubbly in the city.
+Next morning, it’s bright and vibrant in the city.
 The winter sun bounces off windshields, billboards, and a million other screens and reflectors, a ricochet of starlight whizzing through the streets.
 Scores of people mill about the glowing megapolis, stimulated by its endless appetite, mistaking it as inanimate, thinking it their property.
 The dead child is quickly replaced in form and function by others, much like a rapidly healing patch of scar tissue.
 The city is frothing with human energy, an integer overflow clogging its lungs with the vox populi.
-Millions of talking creatures keep it in constant flux, every sound they make bouncing back twice as lonely.
-They are molecules of subservience swallowed up by a vast and ravenous entity.
-An amorphous mass with an insatiable appetite.
-The city will consume.
+Millions of talking creatures keep it in constant flux, each sound they make absorbed by a vast and ravenous entity.
+The city’s mouth hangs wide open, ventilating the urban haze.

 Leave a comment